 You can make this recipe with only vegetables or add meat of your choice like shrimps, ham, chicken, beef, pork, lobster, sausage, etc.

-Vegetables – Add vegetable like mushroom, celery, green onions, peas, carrot, bell pepper, water chestnuts, bean sprouts and bamboo shoots.
+Vegetables – Add vegetables like mushrooms, celery, green onions, peas, carrot, bell pepper, water chestnuts, bean sprouts, and bamboo shoots.

 Shrimp – Add chopped cleaned shrimp in the egg mixture and cook as mentioned.
 If you are using small shrimp, you can use them whole as well.